Capital One Virtual Credit Card Numbers Allow for Safer Online Shopping

 When you create a virtual card number, you're creating a second card number that is tied to your real card number.
 You can use this new, virtual card number to make purchases, and the charges will show up on your credit card account.

-Because it’s much easier to prevent fraud when you use a virtual card number.
+You might consider using Eno because it’s much easier to prevent fraud when you use a virtual card number.
 If someone steals your real card number, you have to ask the card issuer to send you a new card with an entirely new account number.
 If you use that card for any regular payments, you’ll need to provide the new card’s info to any merchant that charged your old card.

 With a virtual card number, you can set specific expiration dates, spending limits, or other restrictions.